 Having newly made the life changing decision to get help can feel rejuvenating....as well as more than a little vulnerable.
-But spending just a little time getting clear on what you truly need, can save a costly mistake.
+But considering first, what your treatment needs truly are, can help you pay for rehab just once, and not twice.

 Amongst the concerns we hear each day, the location of the clinic is one of the most common.
 But sometimes, you can be too close to home.

-Most clinics provide standard detox protocols and some form of therapy.
-But will they still be supporting you after you leave the clinic?
+Detox beds can be found in hospitals, and virtually any clinic.
+But does their long term support match your needs in the longer term?
 We're getting to the real questions here about standard of care delivered, instead of just the bare minimum.

 Like many things in life, the quality of your experience in a rehab clinic can come down to the breadth and depth of experience of the staff you're working with.

 If you've been detoxed in the past, and are looking for recovery afresh, it's a good idea to check on exactly what detox you'll get.

 While an admissions team or sales team can give an indication of likely detox methods, this is of course finalised and decided upon by the supervising medical professionals present.